Ross School (East Hampton, New York): Curriculum

 Ross School's curriculum is based on world cultural history and the evolution of consciousness and reflects the collaborative work of its founding mentors, mathematician Ralph Abraham and cultural historian William Irwin Thompson.
 Cultural history is integrated with other academic subjects, such as language arts, math, and science, at every grade level.
 Field Academy takes place during a three-week period between the school's winter and spring terms.
 Students and teachers travel and work on intensive projects and courses covering an array of subjects at home and across the world.
 Since August 2016, a 20" Meade RCX 400 telescope of the Hamptons Observatory (formerly Montauk Observatory) has been housed at the Ross School, where students and stargazers gather for viewing and free astronomy lectures.

 Campus

-In 2018, the Ross School achieved the founder's original vision by closing its five-building Lower School location in Bridgehampton and moving the early childhood and elementary grades to the Upper School campus in East Hampton.
+In 2018, the school closed its five-building Lower School location in Bridgehampton and moved the early childhood and elementary grades to the Upper School campus in East Hampton.

 In 2000, the school proposed a 50-building, 600000 sqft expansion to its 140 acre campus which would have made it one of the biggest complexes in the Hamptons.
-Environmentalists charged that Courtney Ross was polluting the debate by paying to protest proposed expansion of the Long Island Central Pine Barrens protections into East Hampton.
+Environmentalists said that Courtney Ross was polluting the debate by paying to protest proposed expansion of the Long Island Central Pine Barrens protections into East Hampton.
 The school eventually backed down on the expansion.